mslhii/FBTextOnly/README.md

 # FBTextOnly
 Adaptation from Twitter SMS only project to Facebook.
 But built from the ground up again, UI and everything i
 WIP, slow progress.
 Dead project.
-Not going to w
+Not going to wo

 FB SMS API:
 <br/>